opencitations/oc_meta/README.md

 - -c --config : Path to the same configuration file you want to use for Meta.

 Afterwards, launch Meta in multi-process by specifying the same configuration file.
 All the required modifications are done automatically.

+## Running Tests

+The test suite is automatically executed via GitHub Actions upon pushes and pull requests.
+The workflow handles the setup of necessary services (Redis, Virtuoso) using Docker.

+To run the test suite locally, follow these steps:

+1.  **Install Dependencies:** Ensure you have [Poetry](https://python-poetry.org/) and [Docker](https://www.docker.com/) installed.
+Then, install project dependencies:
+    ```console
+    poetry install
+    ```
+2.  **Start Services:** Use the provided script to start the required Redis and Virtuoso Docker containers:
+    ```console
+    chmod +x test/start-test-databases.sh
+    ./test/start-test-databases.sh
+    ```
+    Wait for the script to confirm that the services are ready.
+    (The Virtuoso SPARQL endpoint will be available at http://localhost:8805/sparql and ISQL on port 1105).
+3.  **Execute Tests:** Run the tests using the following command, which also generates a coverage report:
+    ```console
+    poetry run coverage run --rcfile=test/coverage/.coveragerc
+    ```
+    To view the coverage report in the console:
+    ```console
+    poetry run coverage report
+    ```
+    To generate an HTML coverage report (saved in the `htmlcov/` directory):
+    ```console
+    poetry run coverage html -d htmlcov
+    ```
+4.  **Stop Services:** Once finished, stop the Docker containers:
+    ```console
+    chmod +x test/stop-test-databases.sh
+    ./test/stop-test-databases.sh
+    ```

 ## Utilities